Home Compare CTAS vs TRI

 Cintas vs Thomson Reuters: Which Stock Looks Stronger in 2026?

-Cintas holds the cleaner structural position, with the lead spread across stability and profitability.
-Thomson Reuters still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Thomson Reuters carrying a narrow edge on stability.
+Cintas still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Nasdaq 100 universe, making them directly comparable.